Director of Diversity and Inclusion Psychology Representatives

-The Gender and Sexuality Committee works to promote the equality of all members of the psychology department, with a focus on issues impacting gender and sexual minorities.
+The Race, Ethnicity, Gender, and Sexuality Committee's mission is to highlight diversity research that is being conducted in the department and also to recruit more minority applicants.
+Regarding the latter, in the past the committee has attended graduate school fairs to recruit applicants.
+The committee works to promote the equality of all members of the psychology department, with a focus on issues impacting gender and sexual minorities.
 Committee members' tasks are to give voice to historically marginalized communities in the above areas; advocating for the equality of women, trans* / non-binary, bisexual, lesbian, and gay members of our department and promoting a safe and supportive work environment for all people.
 In the past, this committee has secured a nursing/pumping room in the department, worked towards equitable access to bathroom facilities, and organized trainings on how graduate students and faculty could support undergraduate survivors of gender-based violence and sexual assault.
 Members also seek opportunities to collaborate with other diversity-related organizations and committees at UVa.

 Diversity and Inclusion Faculty Committee